kadimisetty/vuri/README.md

 A simple responsive two column CSS grid framework.

 ## Why another grid system?
-- Uses data attributes to keep your classes unpolluted
+- Uses data attributes thus keeping your grid speerate from your styles
-- A seperate `row` div to contain columns like in other grids is not necessary
+- A seperate `row` div to contain columns is not necessary
-- Simple to learn.
-Take's cues from Sam Soffes's simple grid.
+- Simple to learn because there's little to learn
+- Two halves make a whole.
+Each row only has either one or two columns.

 ## Install
 - Include `vuri.css` in your web page.